Danxaldanxe/vBulBot/README.md

 ```

 Go to your target forum, open a thread and copy the URL to the first part of the string while leaving the thread ID off
-so if you had a URL that looked like this:
+so if you had an URL that looked like this:

 ```
 http://www.exampleforums.org/forums/operating-systems/linux-173946.html